 The topic changes according to the interest of the instructors.
 Up to ten students may participate with the consent of the instructors, and each student receives a stipend of $1,000 to support participation.
 A seminar budget supports the honorarium and travel expenses for the Brauer Fellow, a visiting scholar who represents a disciplinary perspective on the seminar topic that complements those of the instructors.

-The 2022 Brauer Seminar will be run by Professors Willemien Otten and William Schweiker
+The 2022 Brauer Seminar, "On the Nature of Theology," was run by Professors Willemien Otten and William Schweiker.

 ON THE NATURE OF THEOLOGY